Agriculture: Effects of climate change on yields

 The sixth IPCC Assessment Report projects changes in average soil moisture at 2.0 °C of warming, as measured in standard deviations from the 1850 to 1900 baseline.

 Climate change and agriculture are interrelated on a global scale.
 Climate change affects agriculture through changes in average temperatures, rainfall, and weather extremes (like storms and heat waves); changes in pests and diseases; changes in atmospheric carbon dioxide and ground-level ozone concentrations; changes in the nutritional quality of some foods; and changes in sea level.
 Global warming is already affecting agriculture, with effects unevenly distributed across the world.

 In a 2022 report, the Intergovernmental Panel on Climate Change describes how human-induced warming has slowed growth of agricultural productivity over the past 50 years in mid and low latitudes.
 Methane emissions have negatively impacted crop yields by increasing temperatures and surface ozone concentrations.
 Warming is also negatively affecting crop and grassland quality and harvest stability.
 Ocean warming has decreased sustainable yields of some wild fish populations while ocean acidification and warming have already affected farmed aquatic species.
 Climate change will probably increase the risk of food insecurity for some vulnerable groups, such as the poor.

+Future predictions

+In order to meet the demands of a growing global population, agriculture needs to produce about 50% more food, feed and fibre by 2050 compared with the volumes it generated in 2012, according to estimates by the Food and Agriculture Organization of the United Nations (FAO).
+Achieving such objectives will place additional pressure on the world's already overstretched water, land and soil resources.
+In an increasing number of regions, food security and agrifood systems are at risk from unsustainable natural resource management practices, urban expansion, higher demand for food, water, energy and biomaterials, and persisting social and gender inequalities in access to and governance of resources.